8 Nutrient Deficiencies Linked to Mood Imbalances

-I see many patients on the autoimmune spectrum who experience mood issues.
+Many people on the autoimmune spectrum experience mood issues.
+I know how you feel!
 Before my diagnosis of Graves’ disease, I had experienced serious anxiety and panic attacks.
-I know how you feel, and the good news is that I know how you can improve your mood naturally.
+The good news is that I know how you can improve your mood naturally.

-Did you know that your mood is closely connected to the nutrients you take in and absorb?
-When patients with mood imbalances come to me for help, I always check for nutrient deficiencies that may be causing or contributing to the problem.
+Did you know that your mood is closely connected to the nutrients you absorb?
+When patients with mood imbalances came to me for help, I always checked for nutrient deficiencies that could have been causing or contributing to the problem.

 Finding out what these nutrient deficiencies might be is the first step.
-Then you can learn the root causes of the deficiencies and how to correct them in order to reclaim your health and happiness.
+Then you can learn the root causes of the deficiencies and how to correct them so you can reclaim your health and happiness.

 8 Nutrient Deficiencies Linked to Mood Imbalances

-Here are eight nutrient deficiencies that research has linked to mood imbalances, and that I most commonly see in patients with mood issues.
+Here are eight nutrient deficiencies that research has linked to mood imbalances.

 Omega-3 Fatty Acids

-If your diet is low in good quality fats such as omega-3s and high in bad fats such as polyunsaturated and monounsaturated fats, it can only make low-quality nerve cell membranes.
+If your diet is low in good quality fats such as Omega-3s, then your body can only make low-quality nerve cell membranes.
 If your diet is high in good fats, your brain can create high-quality nerve cells that support your brain function and mental health.
-Since Omega 3s enhance B cell activation and select antibody production, omega-3-s are essential for lowering inflammation in your body.
+Since Omega-3s enhance B cell activation and select antibody production, they are essential for lowering inflammation in your body.
 As a result, they can enhance your brain function and positive mood.
-Low omega-3 can result in depression, attention-deficit disorder (ADHD), borderline personality disorder (BPD), and schizophrenia.5,6,7,8,9
+Low Omega-3 can result in depression, attention-deficit disorder (ADHD), borderline personality disorder (BPD), and schizophrenia.5,6,7,8,9

 B vitamins convert food into fuel, helping your body to stay energized and to repair cell damage.
 They play a role in many areas of your health, including your immune function, digestion, circulation, hormonal health, sleep, nerves, and mood.
 B vitamins are absolutely crucial for your mental health, reducing stress, and preventing memory loss.
 Vitamin B deficiency has been linked to depression, anxiety, phobias, and other mood disorders.10,11,12,13

 Magnesium is a powerful mineral for relaxation in the body.
 Magnesium deficiency can lead to stress, depression, and anxiety.
-Since our soils have been depleted of magnesium, magnesium deficiency is common even among those who are eating a healthy and balanced diet, and even more prevalent among those consuming too much processed food, refined sugar, salt, alcohol, and coffee.14,15,16,17
+Since our soils have been depleted of magnesium, magnesium deficiency is common even among those who are eating a healthy and balanced diet.
+It’s even more prevalent among those consuming too much processed food, refined sugar, salt, alcohol, and coffee.14,15,16,17

 Amino acids are the building blocks of protein.
 Aside from helping your body to build muscles, they are necessary for healthy brain function as well.
 Deficiency in amino acids has been linked to depression, brain fog, sluggishness, and lack of focus.18,19,20

 Zinc supports your healthy brain function.
-It activates your central and peripheral nervous system and plays important roles in neurotransmitter, enzymatic, and hormonal processes.
+It activates your central and peripheral nervous system.
+It also plays an important role in neurotransmitter, enzymatic, and hormonal processes.
 Zinc deficiency has been linked to depression, anxiety, eating disorders, and schizophrenia.21,22,23,24,25